keagnon/Portofolio/Useful.md

 N.B : All the components are going to be write in a section tag

+N.B : .container container_div create <div className="container container_div"></div>

+We can create many component in one folder

 Then in the App.jsx file
 we will import all the component in order
 Ctrl+w : Permit to close all the file open in vscode